BoggTech/VisorView/README.md

 # Visor-View
 Originally a quick program I threw together for a friend, VisorView allows you to view, pose and screenshot animations on Toontown Rewritten cogs.

 # Usage
 ## Prerequisites
 Please ensure you have [Python 3](https://www.python.org/downloads/) installed before continuing.
 As well as this, please ensure you have Panda3D installed as a python module by running `py -m pip install Panda3D` (replace py if you know you use a different alias, i.e. python3, python).

 This command should be run in your **terminal**, if you use Linux, or your **command prompt** if you use Windows.
 The command prompt can be accessed by accessing the run dialog (Ctrl + R) and typing `cmd.exe`.

 ## Running
 You can run the program by double-clicking the provided .bat file in the `scripts` directory (on windows) or by running `py main.py`, from the main directory, in your terminal/command prompt.
 You should be greeted with a graphics window displaying a t-posing cog.
+If you have a custom Toontown Rewritten install location, you will instead be prompted to locate your game files manually.

+![A windows error prompt, asking the user if they wish to locate their game files manually after the program had failed to find them.](assets/prompt.png)

 ## Controls
 The following inputs are available: